stevenluo624/CSC207Project192/README.md

 ![images of create reviews](src/main/resources/images/rate.jpg)
 * Interactive map integration to explore various places location.
 ![images of viewing map](src/main/resources/images/map.jpg)
-* Ability to like and reply to reviews.
+* Ability to like reviews.

 ## 🛠️ Installation Instructions
 Before you install the package, make sure the following are installed on your system as an environment.